Trump files lawsuit to avoid January 6 committee subpoena - ExBulletin

 Trump files lawsuit to avoid January 6 committee subpoena

-WASHINGTON (AP) Former President Donald Trump is suing the House committee investigating the Jan.
-6 attack on the U.S. Capitol to avoid cooperating with a subpoena forcing him to testify.
+WASHINGTON Former President Donald Trump is suing the House committee investigating the January 6 attack on the U.S. Capitol to avoid cooperating with a subpoena compelling him to testify.

 The lawsuit filed Friday night argues that while former presidents have voluntarily agreed to provide testimony or documents in response to congressional subpoenas in the past, no president or former president has ever been coerced into doing so.
 TO DO.